 - Air Conditioning

 24/7 Claims Hotline.
-You can call Advanced Home Warranty anytime, day or night, to tell them about an issue you’re having with a covered item at your house.
+You can make a service call to Advanced Home Warranty’s customer service anytime, day or night.
 Once your claim is filed, they’ll schedule a service provider to come to look at the situation.
 On a weekday, they’ll be authorized within two days and on a weekend or holiday, they’ll be authorized within four days.

 Cancellation Policy.
 If you cancel within the first 30 days of your policy, you’ll receive a full refund, except for a $50 administrative fee and any service costs spent by Advanced Home Warranty.
 After 30 days, you can still cancel but you’ll still have to pay the $50 fee and have any service costs deducted from your prorated refund.